echasnovski/nvim/README.md

         git clone https://github.com/alexanderjeurissen/ranger_devicons ~/.config/ranger/plugins/ranger_devicons
     ```

 - **Language Server Protocols**.
 These should be handled manually for Neovim>=0.5.0.
-For a list of needed LSPs look at settings for 'nvim-lspconfig'.
+For a list of needed LSP providers look at settings for 'nvim-lspconfig'.

 ## Notes